yashpatel5400/CurveTorch/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-CurveTorch is a library for Bayesian Optimization built on PyTorch.
+CurveTorch is a library for Self-Tuning Stochastic Optimization with Curvature-Aware Gradient Filtering built on PyTorch.

 *CurveTorch is currently in beta and under active development!*